Serve your website with Nginx

 Assuming you already have a properly configured shh connection, connect to your VPS and install NGINX.

 Broadly speaking, NGINX will look for instructions on how to serve a given site in the sites-enabled directory.
-These are usually symlinks to config files located under sites-available.

 Let’s learn by building something.